icapps/ios-faro/README.md

 ```

 ## Write unit tests
-In the example project you can find examples writen with `Nimbel` for both CoreData and others.
+In the example project you can find examples written with `Nimbel` for both CoreData and others.

 ## Requirements